 The goal is to make AI knowledge common and accessible to everyone, not just experts or tech companies.
 The program will work closely with the Mohamed bin Zayed University of Artificial Intelligence (MBZUAI) and other institutions to train thousands of people in using AI responsibly and effectively.

 Over 95 percent of Abu Dhabi’s 30,000 government employees have already completed AI training programs.
-To make sure AI is implemented properly, every government department will now have a Chief Data and AI Officer responsible for managing and overseeing AI use.
+To make sure the government implements AI properly, every department will now have a Chief Data and AI Officer responsible for managing and overseeing AI use.

 Officials project that the digital strategy will contribute around AED 24 billion, about $6.5 billion, to the UAE’s economy by 2027.
-It is also expected to create more than 5,000 new jobs in fields like cybersecurity, automation, and data science.
+Officials also expect it to create more than 5,000 new jobs in fields like cybersecurity, automation, and data science.
 These new roles will support local Emiratis and help the country strengthen its position.

 Ahmed Tamim Hisham Al Kuttab explained, “Our goal is to create a government experience that is as simple and intuitive as the technology people use daily.
 Intelligent, responsive, and centered on human needs.
 TAMM 4.0 embodies this vision in practice.”

-TAMM 4.0, a new version of the government’s digital service platform that will be launched at GITEX Global 2025.
+The government will launch TAMM 4.0, a new version of its digital service platform, at GITEX Global 2025.
 TAMM 4.0 will use advanced AI to make public services more proactive and personalized.

-It will offer multilingual support and predictive services that respond to citizens’ life events automatically.
+It will offer multilingual support and predictive services that automatically respond to citizens’ life events.
 For example, if a citizen gets married, the system can automatically offer name change or housing services without the person having to apply.

 Abu Dhabi has also started “AI Majalis” — local community gatherings where residents can discuss how artificial intelligence can improve daily life.
-These forums help citizens understand AI better and give feedback on how it can be used responsibly.
+These forums help citizens better understand AI and provide feedback on how it can be used responsibly.